-When using this guide, notice that features of the switch may vary slightly depending on the model and software version you have.
-All screenshots, images, parameters and descriptions documented in this guide are used for demonstration only.
-Throughout the guide, we will take TL-SG1016PE as the switch to configure for example.
+When using this guide, features available in Easy Smart Switch may vary by model and software version.
+The availability of Easy Smart Switch may also vary by region or ISP.
+All images, steps, and descriptions in this guide are only examples and may not reflect your actual experience.
+Throughout the guide, we will take TL-SG1016PE as the switch to be configured for example.